ecemarc/Robo-Advisor-Final/README.md

 1.Once you run the script, it will ask you to enter a valid stock ticker and print the latest informaion for it.
 2.It will give you an option to view a graph of the prices.
 3.It will ask you if you want any advice for now. you can exit the code at this point or continue after with another stock ticker.

+API LIMITATIONS:
+The APO key provided will be limited to 5 calls per minute and 500 calls per day, so it s likely to runinto KeyError with parsed_response.
+To make sure the error is caused due to limiations please activate the below lines in the code to generate an output.txt file.

+# text_file = open("Output.txt", "w")
+# text_file.write(json.dumps(parsed_response))
+# text_file.close()

 LICENCE: